HLTH SC 1005 - Principles of Human Health and Disease

 Online revision quizzes

-Online quizzes spaced throughout the semester are designed to promote regular revision of the material covered in lecture sessions.
+Online quizzes spaced throughout the semester are designed to promote regular revision of the material covered in lecture and tutorial sessions.
 Questions will be released approximately one week prior to the quiz submission deadline to give students adequate time to prepare their answers.
-Once started the quiz it must be completed within 1 hour.

-Two special guest lectures will feature invited world-class research scientists in Adelaide who will speak to about cutting-edge research relevant to a lecture theme.
-Students will submit a written question to demonstrate understanding of the information presented for assessment.
+Two special guest lectures will feature invited world-class research scientists in Adelaide who will speak about cutting-edge research relevant to a lecture theme.
+Student will write a reflective report based on the presentation.

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.